Jckwind/Hermes/src/model/README.md

    - In your Google Drive, create a new folder and name it appropriately.
    - Share the folder with the email address of the service account you created on the Google Cloud Console.
    - Make sure to give it editor permissions.
+   - The parent ID folder is the url extention of the folder in your browser